pinpoint-apm/pinpoint-node-agent/README.md

 yarn add pinpoint-node-agent
 ```

-## Quick start
+2. Adding a code

-1. To run Pinpoint agent for your own applications,
-   make sure you have the prerequisites in place first.
+To run Pinpoint agent for your own applications, make sure you have the prerequisites in place first.

 ES6
 ```ecmascript 6